dragon-foobar/dragon-foobar.github.io/_posts/2020-02-28-sample-markdown.md

   During my time as an accountant, I experienced a disruption one morning when the workers' union gathered outside our building, demanding better pay.
 While not an unfair or novel protest topic, I went downstairs to listen to the local union representative.
-He claimed, "The inflation we\'ve felt over the past year is caused by greedy companies and corporate fat cats price-gouging regular Australians."
+He claimed, "The inflation we've felt over the past year is caused by greedy companies and corporate fat cats price-gouging regular Australians."
 Additionally, I've come across claims in newspaper articles and the general news suggesting